Reynolds College of Arts, Social Sciences and Humanities Student Learning Outcomes

 -

-Applied Second Language Acquisition Learning Outcomes
+Master of Applied Second Language Acquisition Program

 - Students will be able to describe in detail grammatical and linguistic features of the language studied.